viperML/neohome/content/blog/nix-dev/index.md

 slug: nix-workflow
 ---

 Devshells are a very powerful tool, and one of the big selling points of [Nix](https://nixos.org/).
-A devshell allows you to enter an environment where you have are your development dependencies available.
+A devshell allows you to enter an environment where you have all your development dependencies available.
 This means that:

 - Each project is completely isolated from each other, no more dependency hell between them.
 - Packages don't pollute your global environment.